droidecahedron/nrf_peripheral_dmm/README.md

 - AA Battery (other types work as well)

 - 3x Female-Female jumper wires
-> ⬆️ All provided by Nordic, and you will keep upon completion of the workshop ⬆️
+> ⬆️ All above provided by Nordic, and you will keep upon completion of the workshop ⬆️

 - Bring your own laptop 💻 **setup with software ahead of time**